tocisz/homepage-data/posts_source/014-Connecting-FPGA-to-a-computer.md

 date: 2019-10-31
-abstract: Connecting binary numeric LCD controller to computers with UART.
+abstract: Connecting binary numeric LCD controller to a computer with UART.

-# Connecting FPGA to computer with UART
+# Connecting FPGA to a computer with UART

-In [the last blog entry](013-Binary-numeric-screen-mode) I mapped contents of memory block to be shown on VGA screen.
+In [the last blog entry](013-Binary-numeric-screen-mode) I mapped memory block to VGA screen.
 But it was boring to see how memory is being filled with ones by very simple process.
 So last couple of days I was working on connecting my FPGA to computer with UART.